We need future literacy to survive.

 Radically improving ourselves is also the correct response to the coming unemployment crisis.

 Right now, we’re doing the exact opposite.
 Not only are we not urgently working to radically improve ourselves and thoughtfully co-evolve with our digital intelligence, we have built the perfect economic system to race ourselves to irrelevance.
 Oops.
 More on this in Step 3.

 Recognizing this need to radically improve ourselves was a primary reason why I started Kernel, personally seeding it with $100M.
-We’re building advanced neural interfaces to treat disease and dysfunction, illuminate the mechanisms of intelligence and extend our cognition.
+We are building next generation, non-invasive brain interfaces to accelerate our evolutionary advance.

 STEP 3 CHANGE ECONOMIC INCENTIVES

 Make Humans Economically Viable